 While both datasets contain the same number of records and are considered complete, only the first one has 100% coverage.
 On the other hand, the first one has only 14 out of 20 fields with values — a 70% coverage.

 Aside from ensuring that all of your data is completely covered, you need to be sure that it is also consistent.
 For your data to be consistent, you need to ensure that you measure data the same way all the time.

 For example, you cannot mix meters and feet or Celsius and Fahrenheit.
 You need to stick to one unit.
 If your data uses the wrong units, you need to convert it to the correct one.
 Otherwise, you risk making incorrect calculations.

 Let’s look at the example above.
 There seems to be something wrong with the data.
 First, there are no units for altitude and temperature.
 Second, the numbers are in Celsius, Fahrenheit, feet, and meters — we just don’t know which is which.
 This inconsistency can lead to some unreliable results.

 Now, let’s take a look at the same data set, but with all the values converted into the correct units:

 Most pieces of data are influenced by other factors that are recorded in the data.
 For example, the total of a set of numbers should always be equal to the sum of the individual numbers.
-On the other hand, foreign keys, or data values that point to external records, should point to existing records.
+If the numbers fail to add up, it might signify manipulated data or incorrect formulas.

 The numbers above tell us the temperature for specific hours.
 For example, it’s 12 degrees Celsius at 9 PM and 11 degrees at 6 AM.
 For the data to be timely, it should be 12 degrees at 9 PM and 11 degrees at 6 AM, whether you’re looking at it now or tomorrow at 7 PM.